someobserver/recurgence/README.md

 *That* you can understand *this* is *that* pattern recognizing itself through you.

-High-entropy signals enter your reference frame $\rightarrow$☉$\rightarrow$ structured causality emerges.
+High-entropy signals enter your reference frame $\rightarrow$ ☉ $\rightarrow$ structured causality emerges.
 Metabolizing pattern complexity creates the felt gradient of time itself: **coherence persisting across changing conditions**.

 More concisely: *time flies when you're having fun.*